 The Quebec (Canada) trial

-In the randomized prospective Quebec study, 46,486 men identified from the electoral rolls of Quebec City and its metropolitan area were randomly assigned to be either approached or not approached for PSA and DRE screening.
+In the randomized prospective Quebec study, 46,486 men identified from the electoral rolls of Quebec City, Canada, and its metropolitan area were randomly assigned to be either approached or not approached for PSA and DRE screening.
 A total of 31,133 men were randomly assigned to screening, while a total of 15,353 were randomly assigned to observation.
-Using an intention-to-treat analysis based on the study arm to which an individual was originally assigned, no difference in mortality was seen; there were 75 (0.49%) deaths among the 15,353 men who were randomly assigned to observation compared with 153 (0.49%) deaths among the 31,133 men randomly assigned to screening (RR, 1.085).
+Using an intention-to-treat analysis based on the study arm to which an individual was originally assigned, no difference in mortality was seen; there were 75 (0.49%) deaths among the 15,353 men who were randomly assigned to observation group compared with 153 (0.49%) deaths among the 31,133 men randomly assigned to screening group (RR, 1.085).

 The Stockholm (Sweden) trial